-I am not sure whether you found my remarks on monetary policy boring or interesting, but at least I hope you found it useful in better understanding the challenges faced by the Japanese economy and Japan's monetary policy.
-As we continue to navigate uncharted waters, I want to conclude my speech by reiterating the importance of collective and collaborative action by the international community to minimize the uncertainties that could unduly hurt the global economy.
-Ten years on since the Global Financial Crisis, the lessons of that event must be learned because we simply cannot afford another one.
+I am not sure whether you found my remarks on the monetary policy boring or interesting, but at least I hope you found my speech useful in better understanding the challenges faced by the Japanese economy and the monetary policy.
+As we continue to navigate the uncharted waters, I want to conclude my speech by reiterating the importance of collective action in a collaborated manner by the international community to minimize the uncertainties that could unduly hurt the global economy.
+Ten years on since the Global Financial Crisis, the lessons must be learned because we simply cannot afford another one.